14islands/14islands-com-v2/app/blog/_posts/2016-03-23-trends-at-sxsw-interactive-2016.md

 There is also potential for it being used as an utility.
 [Google Tilt Brush](http://www.tiltbrush.com/) in combination with HTC Vibe is an interesting example.
 It allows you to draw in 3D from different angles.
 I missed the oppertunity to try it out but heard it was quote amazing.
 Users can do things such as bend down to paint from below.

 An obvious limitation to VR is to strip a computer on your head and having to close yourself from the real world.
-Let's be honest, its a bit scary.
+Let's be honest, it's a bit scary.
 Hopefully VR will become more social going forward, and thats of course why Facebook is investing heavy in this area.

 {% include post-image.html alt="Image from the future.
 Mark Zuckerberg walking out of stage from the Mobile World Conference.
 Everybody is watching from the VR world, no one sees the millioner icon in reality." src="/images/blog/sxsw/zuck-at-mobile-conference-16_10.jpg" margin="both" ratio="16_10" caption=true %}